BDC Hamburger Icon

 • Food service businesses or restaurants: Restaurants or food service businesses can pursue recognition from the Good Food Foundation, the National Restaurant Association, James Beard Awards and more.

-• Businesses committed to sustainability: If you have eco-friendly products or a sustainable business plan, pursue awards like the Business Intelligence Group’s Sustainability Awards, the People & Planet Award for Green Businesses and the Veggie Awards.
+• Businesses committed to sustainability: If you have eco-friendly products or prioritize sustainability, pursue awards like the Business Intelligence Group’s Sustainability Awards, the People & Planet Award for Green Businesses and the Veggie Awards.

 There are also awards for veteran-owned businesses, women-owned businesses and businesses specific to industries like marketing, accounting and law.